ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-faceted-search.dotnet.markdown

-# Session : Querying : How to Perform a Faceted Search
+# Session: Querying: How to Perform a Faceted Search

 To execute a facet query using the session `Query` method, use `ToFacets` extension.
 There is also a possibility to convert the query straight into the `FacetQuery` instance using the `ToFacetQuery` extension.